 Catches have fluctuated over the years due to changes in biomass and market demand.
-Poor markets, a rising Canadian dollar, and a downturn in the commercial crab fishery in 2007 resulted in only 20 tonnes from a catch ceiling of 142.9 tonnes being harvested.
-In 2008 market conditions improved somewhat and 205 tonnes of the 207 tonne catch ceiling were harvested although the price per pound received by harvesters was lower than previous years.
-In 2013 the fishery was closed for the majority of the season due to persistently elevated levels of the paralytic shellfish poisoning toxin.
-As a result, only 58 tonnes out of a quota of 162 tonnes was harvested.
+Poor markets, a rising Canadian dollar, and a downturn in the commercial crab fishery in 2007 resulted in only 20 t from a catch ceiling of 142.9 t being harvested.
+In 2008 market conditions improved somewhat and 205 t of the 207 t harvest rate were harvested although the price per pound received by harvesters was lower than previous years.
+In 2013 the fishery was closed for the majority of the season due to persistently elevated levels of the paralytic shellfish poisoning